Emmunaf/ColabHelper/README.md

 ch.get_ram_usage()
 ```

-## Save (both local and remote) a copy of a dataframe and restore it
+## Save (both locally and remotely) a copy of a dataframe and restore it
 ```python
 import pandas